[Depending on your background, posts on tithing may not interest you. But if you are interested, this is part two. Please see part 1 first.]

 Indeed, placing the main focus on 10% could actually limit giving.

 I read of a Christian who was donating 90% of their income to the Lord’s work, and living on 10% of it.
 Obviously, they had a high income – but with a strict tithe focus they could have stopped at 10% and felt they had done their duty.
 Clearly this wasn’t duty for them, but sprung from a heart’s desire to honor God with their wealth.

 Rather than be focused on a percentage, I think we should apply the principles of Corinthians to our lives today.

 - The Macedonians gave voluntarily and took an eager initiative in giving even when their own circumstances were less than ideal.
 Are we waiting to give until we are asked?
 Are we waiting until our circumstances are perfect before we give?
-We should be praying for spiritual perception to notice needs, take the initiative and give voluntarily and sacrificially.
+We should pray for spiritual perception to notice needs, take the initiative, and give voluntarily and sacrificially.

 - The Corinthians planned to give but then delayed, and Paul had to encourage them to complete the task.
 If we see a need, we should not delay and follow through on our intention to give.

 - We should give cheerfully and sacrificially, as we consider Christ’s example who stepped from the glories of heaven into earthly squalor for our sakes.
 Is Christ our focus?

 - Instead of obsessing over the amount we give, perhaps it is better to routinely assess our financial affairs – asking ourselves how we can best manage them so we are able to give more to the Lord’s work.
 Not from obligation or a sense of duty, but because we want to honor God with our income and be in a position to give as much as possible.

 This sentence from D.A.
 Carson perhaps succinctly summarizes a Christian philosophy of giving: